artyom-mameev/sunflower-player/README.md

-**Sunflower Player** is a video player for Android that sends the system information about the playing video as a music track, which makes it possible to use it as a music video player, easily detected by most scrobbler apps for services like Last.fm.
-The application has a simple file viewer, is able to extract simple tags from the file name, allows to manually create and edit tags, contains tools to ease tag creation, and also allows to create a backup of the database of saved tags.
+**Sunflower Player** is a video player for Android that sends the system information about the playing video as a music track, which makes it possible to use it as a music video player, easily detected by the most scrobbler apps for services like Last.fm.
+The application has a simple file viewer, is able to extract simple tags from the file name, allows to manually create and edit tags, contains tools to ease the tag creation, and also allows to create a backup of the database of saved tags.
 The application has a simple architecture and aims to be fast and easy to use.
 During development, special attention was paid to the simplicity and readability of the code, as well as the ease of support.
 The